Poland asks EU to complain to WTO over Russian embargo

 "The United States', Australia and Canada's opinion will also be important," Sawicki was quoted as saying by Polish state news agency PAP.
 "I believe Deputy Prime Minister (Janusz) Piechocinski will engage in talks with those countries."

-European Commission spokesman Peter Stano said in an emailed statement the Commission, the EU executive, was carefully analyzing the impact of the Russian embargo.
+European Commission spokesman Peter Stano said in an emailed statement the Commission, the EU executive, was carefully analysing the impact of the Russian embargo.

 "Regarding the WTO, the Commissioner informed the minister (Sawicki) that the Commission is actively preparing a procedure for a possible launching of a request for consultations under the WTO dispute settlement procedure," Stano said.

-The EU argues its sanctions have been imposed in defense of Ukraine's sovereignty.
+The EU argues its sanctions have been imposed in defence of Ukraine's sovereignty.
 Russia argues it is playing no role in arming, advising or promoting rebellion in eastern Ukraine.

 On April 8, the European Commission opened a WTO dispute against the Russian embargo on EU pork imposed earlier this year.